Asciminib: Legal status

-On 23 June 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Scemblix, intended for the treatment of adults with Philadelphia chromosome‑positive chronic myeloid leukemia in chronic phase who have previously been treated with two or more tyrosine kinase inhibitors.
+In June 2022, the Committee for Medicinal Products for Human Use of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Scemblix, intended for the treatment of adults with Philadelphia chromosome‑positive chronic myeloid leukemia in chronic phase who have previously been treated with two or more tyrosine kinase inhibitors.
 The applicant for this medicinal product is Novartis Europharm Limited.
 Asciminib was approved for medical use in the European Union in August 2022.

 The US Food and Drug Administration (FDA) granted the application for asciminib priority review, fast track, orphan drug, and breakthrough therapy designations.

+In July 2024, the US Food and Drug Administration (FDA) granted priority review designation to asciminib for the treatment of newly diagnosed adults with Philadelphia chromosome-positive CML in chronic phase.
+The FDA granted accelerated approval to asciminib for adults with newly diagnosed Philadelphia chromosome-positive chronic myeloid leukemia (Ph+ CML) in chronic phase (CP).
+The applicant was Novartis AG.